Didanosine (By mouth)

 - Lactic acidosis (too much acid in the blood)

-- Liver problems, including portal hypertension
+- Liver problems, including portal hypertension (high blood pressure in the portal vein of the liver)

 - Peripheral neuropathy (a nerve problem)